RTXteam/RTX-KG2/README.md

 build quality is the JSON report `kg-simplified-report-KG2.{major version}.{minor version}.json`.
 This file should be inspected as a part of the post-build quality assessment process.

+- After the build completes, review the file (in the `kg2-build` directory) `kg2-orphan-edges-2.XX.XX.jsonl` to determine if there is an issue with an anomalously large number of edges from a particular source being "orphaned" in the build.

 <!-- TOC --><a name="schema-of-the-json-kg2"></a>
 # Schema of the JSON KG2